Skip to main content

 About Gydansky

-Gydansky Nature Reserve protects vast expanses of Arctic tundra and wetlands on the remote Gydan Peninsula in northern Yamal-Nenets Autonomous Okrug, encompassing critical habitats for one of Russia's largest wild reindeer populations.
-The reserve's flat, waterlogged landscapes feature countless lakes, rivers, and wetlands created by permafrost that prevents water drainage, forming intricate patterns visible only from the air.
+Gydansky National Park protects vast expanses of Arctic tundra and wetlands on the remote Gydan Peninsula in northern Yamalo-Nenets Autonomous Okrug, encompassing critical habitats for one of Russia's largest wild reindeer populations.
+[1] The park's flat, waterlogged landscapes feature countless lakes, rivers, and wetlands created by permafrost that prevents water drainage, forming intricate patterns visible only from the air.
 Brief Arctic summers transform the tundra into colorful carpets of flowering plants, sedges, and mosses, while autumn brings spectacular color displays before winter darkness returns.
-The reserve's coastal areas support polar bears, walrus haul-outs, and seabird colonies, while the interior tundra provides breeding habitat for waterfowl including threatened lesser white-fronted geese.
+The park's coastal areas support polar bears, walrus haul-outs, and seabird colonies, while the interior tundra provides breeding habitat for waterfowl including threatened lesser white-fronted geese.

 Wildlife Ecosystems

-The reserve provides crucial habitat for numerous Arctic species, including large populations of reindeer, Arctic foxes, and lemming.
-The coastal areas support significant populations of marine mammals such as ringed seals and belugas.
-The reserve is also an important breeding ground for migratory birds, including snow geese, brent geese, and various species of waders.
+The park provides crucial habitat for numerous Arctic species, including large populations of wild reindeer whose calving herds are genetically distinct from the Taimyr population, Arctic foxes, and lemming.
+[1] The coastal areas support significant populations of marine mammals including ringed seals, belugas, and Atlantic walrus — both polar bear and Atlantic walrus are listed in IUCN and Russian Red Data Books.
+The park is also an important breeding ground for migratory birds, including brent geese, white-fronted geese, and various species of waders, with 76 bird species recorded.

 Flora Ecosystems